 If you don’t choose your power supply carefully, you are likely to have problems in the future.
 If you upgrade other components without considering your power supply first, you can end up with unnecessary downtime and the need for more changes.

-Computer slowness is the biggest problem among PC/Laptop users.
+What makes a Computer/Laptop Fast, Computer slowness is the biggest problem among PC/Laptop users.
 The speed of the system slows down over time and many reasons are responsible for this.

 So in this guide, I have tried to list down all possible solutions to make computers faster.